IQ-tech/firebolt/packages/validators/README.md

 ![alt text](./static/Firebolt-logo.png)

+Important: this is a package in very early alpha state, usage in production is not recomended due to constant core changes.

 A package full of brazilian based validations, designed to be used with `firebolt-api` and `firebolt-client`, or also with standalone applications.

 ## Getting started